kwameopareasiedu/react-simple-widgets/src/widgets/date-picker/date-picker-usage.md

     The selected date of the widget in the format `YYYY-MM-DD`.

+-   `displayFormat?: string`

+    The format to display the selected date.
+Defaults to `ddd, Do MMM YYYY` (E.g. Wed, 8th Sep 2021).

 - `onChange: (date: string) => void`

   This function is called with the selected date when the calendar date is clicked on.